Congratulations 2026-2027 Board of Governors!

 I. If a quorum (15% of general membership in good standing) is not present for the election, an email vote will be conducted by the Parliamentarian.

-SECTION 3: GENERAL MEMBERSHIP AND SPECIAL MEETING VOTING
+SECTION 3: GENERAL MEMBERSHIP MEETING VOTING

 B. The Parliamentarian oversees voting during general membership meetings and will establish the voting results in a verbal “yay” or “nay” vote.
 The response receiving the most votes will be declared the winner.
 In the event the verbal response is too close to call, a show of hands may be deemed necessary and the winner will be determined by the count.